george-pearson/website-jekyll/_posts/2019-07-22-putting-svgs-on-the-map.md

 ---
 layout: post
-title:  "Putting SVGs On The Map!"
+title:  "Putting SVGs On The Map"
-subtitle: "Packing circles in a map using Javascript"
+subtitle: "Packing circles in a map using Javascript."
 imageSrc: "/assets/images/uk_and_ireland_circles.png"
 ---